 The arrestee then receives release from jail.
 In some cases, the bail release will happen almost immediately after if the clerk is located in the same facility as the jail.
 In other situations, it may take several hours or more for the defendant to receive release.

-Typically, bail payments must be made in cash or with some other form of payment, such as:
+Typically, a defendant must pay bail payments in cash or with some other form of payment, such as:

 - Credit or Debit Card